Monday, December 19, 2016

 underway at Seashore Trolley Museum in Kennebunkport, Maine.

 The Narcissus 1912 Project Blog will have its first full calendar year under its belt as 2016 transitions to 2017.
-The blog posts are created for the purpose of reaching out to a large number of folks through the power of social media to introduce them to the Narcissus Restoration Project.
+The blog posts are created to reach out to a large number of folks through the power of social media to introduce them to the Narcissus Restoration Project.
 The Narcissus is a luxury, high-speed, wooden electric interurban.
 The Narcissus was built in 1912 in Laconia, NH, and operated on the Portland-Lewiston Interurban (PLI) in Maine, between Portland and Lewiston, from 1914 into 1933.
 The blog posts appeal to folks with an interest in the restoration process of a historic electric wooden interurban, Theodore Roosevelt and his connection to Maine, to folks generally interested in regional/local history, as well as those folks within the greater railway community.
-Hopefully, these posts will endear many readers to take action and help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.
+Hopefully, these posts will help readers take action and help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.
 For information on how to do so, scroll down the page to see the donation options.
 All donations are currently being matched, dollar-for-dollar, up to $40,000 through a generous matching grant challenge from the 20th Century Electric Railway Foundation in La Canada, CA. We are more than halfway to raising the initial $40,000.
 Please help us meet our goal by making a Donation Today!

 2016 - A Year of Progress!!